Candidates submit no paper documents during the admission procedure.

 it may be downloaded from your account in the Online Admissions System (SIR); together with other required documents, it should be submitted separately for each programme you apply to;

-- Polish Matura certificate or foreign certificate with apostille/i.e. legalized on the basis on which you are eligible to apply to universities in the country issuing the document;
+- Polish Matura certificate or foreign certificate with apostille/i.e. legalized or accompanied by an apostille, entitling the candidate to take up higher education studies in the country where the document was issued

-- Polish first-cycle studies diploma or foreign diploma with apostille/i.e. legalized on the basis on which you are eligible to apply to second-cycle studies in the country issuing the document.
+- Polish first-cycle studies diploma or foreign diploma with apostille/i.e. legalized or accompanied by an apostille, entitling the candidate to take up higher education studies in the country where the document was issued

 If you have doubts as regards the recognition of a foreign diploma in Poland, you can apply to NAWA (Polish National Agency of Academic Exchange) by filing an application for written information concerning the diploma.

 - the original translation of the certificate/diploma into Polish (or English, if you for studies conducted in English.
 Each document issued in a language different than Polish should be translated into Polish.
 The translation must be performed by a sworn translator entered in the register maintained by the Polish Ministry of Justice, a sworn translator from EU (if a given Member State has the profession of a sworn translator) or other translation into Polish certified by a Polish consul in the country issuing the document.
 If it is impossible to translate the document into Polish, and you take up studies in English, you may have it translated into English.
 The translation must be performed by a translator accredited by the country issuing the document or, a sworn translator from EU (if a given Member State has the profession of a sworn translator)